canonical/iot-field-example-snaps/README.md

 ## Overview

-This repository contains a collection of snaps created by the Devices Field team.
+This branch contains the daemon-control snap utilizing the core18 as its base snap.
+It is  created by the Devices Field team.
 They are not generally recommended for production but instead act as proof-of-concept examples for accomplishing particular tasks.